-Rosemary Martin, Chair of the Community Investments Committee, has been a peer reviewer for the Council on Accreditation, a national organization which accredits best practices in human service organizations for 11 years.
+Rosemary Martin, Co-chair, has been a peer reviewer for the Council on Accreditation, a national organization which accredits best practices in human service organizations for 11 years.
 She holds a Master’s in Social Work and a B.S. in sociology and psychology from St. Louis University, St. Louis, Missouri.
 Rosemary was the founding director of Catholic Charities Regional Office in Winston-Salem, North Carolina, in 1982.
 Ten years later, she established Carolina Adoption Services, which provides humanitarian aid and adoption to overseas orphans.

 Sister Pat Leonard, OP, an Adrian Dominican Sister, is in her third year as Associate Director of St. Ann Place, a homeless hygiene center in West Palm Beach, Florida.
 While serving for 11 years in the Congregation’s Finance Office, she earned a master’s degree in not-for-profit administration from the University of Notre Dame.
 Before that, she served for 11 years at St. Leonard’s Ministries, Chicago, which offers residential, education, and employment services to those formerly incarcerated in Illinois.
 As the agency’s finance director, she earned her master’s in social work the University of Illinois-Chicago and served as Director of Social Services at St. Andrew’s Court, a program of St. Leonard’s Ministries.
 Sister Pat later became a social worker and guidance counselor at Maria High School, an all-girls school in inner-city Chicago, and as Director of Formation for the Adrian Dominican Sisters.